Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Design

+Our greedy heuristic is flexible and can incorporate various practical considerations.
+For example, service providers can dynamically assign higher weights to queries as their pending time increases to prevent starvation and ensure fairness.
+Additional costs (e.g., migration overheads) can be injected into the cost term too.
+In fact, our multi-query planner offers a theoretical guarantee: \begin{highlighttheorem} \begin{theorem} Let $A(t)$ and $C(t)$ denote the goodput and deployment cost achieved by our greedy planner at time~$t$. $A_{\mathrm{opt}}(t)$ and $C_{\mathrm{opt}}(t)$ denote the optimal values.
+Then: \begin{denseenum} \item In cloud-only setups, $A(t) \geq \frac{1}{2} A_{opt}(t)$; \item Let $d$ be the number of tiers, $C(t)\leq \frac{11}{9}\times C_{opt}(t) + O(d)$. \end{denseenum} \end{theorem} \end{highlighttheorem} We leave the detailed proof in Appendix~\ref{appendix:mp-proof}.
+It shows that the deployment cost from our greedy planner is within a competitive ratio of $\frac{11}{9}$ to the optimal.
+Indeed, our empirical evaluations show \name achieves comparable performance with oracle method (\ie, ILP with unlimited search time), while preserving scalability, even in large-scale deployments (\S\ref{eval:e2e} and \S\ref{eval:ablation-study}).

-\paragraph{Online Adaptation.} In real-world deployments, both query input distributions and system environments may drift over time (\eg, changing lighting conditions or network conditions in GenAI video chat~\cite{chatgpt-videochat}), leading to SLO violations.
+\bipar{Online Adaptation.} In real-world deployments, query input distributions and runtime environments may change over time (\eg, lighting changes or network fluctuations in GenAI chat~\cite{chatgpt-videochat}), risking SLO violations.
+Despite various potential dynamic sources (adaptation needs) such as multi-tier resource changes and data distribution shifts, online adaptation overhead primarily boils down to three sources: (i) single-query search adaptation, (ii) multi-query scheduling adaptation, and (iii) execution-level migration.
 Building on existing infrastructure support for pipeline migration~\cite{gcp-iot, zhang2024vulcan, k8s}, the core challenge becomes how to efficiently replan in the wild.
-When triggered by the service monitor~\cite{gcp-iot} or user intervention, \name reuses the previously learnt CMBO model to accelerate convergence to a new plan.
-This warm-start approach leverages the model's accumulated contextual knowledge, allowing it to quickly correct stale estimations and adapt to the new environment.
-Our evaluations demonstrate that \name responds to runtime dynamics in seconds, ensuring smooth service (\S\ref{eval:ablation-study}).
+When triggered by the service monitor~\cite{gcp-iot} or user intervention, \name warm-starts the previously learned CAMO model, reusing prior knowledge to quickly correct stale estimations and adapt to the new environment.
+Our component-wise and end-to-end evaluations show that \name's robust responsiveness in seconds (\S\ref{eval:ablation-study}).